 EasterReading Time: 3 minutes

-Each year, as Easter approaches once again, there is something in the air.
+Each year, as Easter approaches once again, there is something in the air, rising again.
 And it’s not just the sweet scent of peeps.

 The Christ-infused energy that came sweeping across this sphere as we turned into the current century is somehow higher and brighter, as many turn inward and acknowledge this presence.